 Once you have submitted your defendant form we ask that you call into A Cup of Joe which airs as a podcast as well as is live steamed on Facebook and YouTube every Wednesday at 5:00 pm PST.
 With viewership in the thousands every week this is a powerful tool to gain support.
 If you are a defendant you are guaranteed time to speak live on the show.
 The call in number is 1-646-929-2495.
-All of our past shows are archived at A Cup of Joe.

 Cannabis law is undergoing a piece-meal reform as more people across the nation come to realize it shouldn’t be illegal.
 Be prepared for laws and outcomes to vary drastically depending where your case takes place.
 Your physical location and type of charge must first be evaluated.